pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

 global/app/<APP>/object/<NAME>/v1/schema
 ```

-Whereas `<APP>` is the name of the app, the object belongs to and `<NAME>` is the name of the object.
+Where `<APP>` is the name of the app, the object belongs to. `<NAME>` is the name of the object.
 In the example of a person which is part of the app `myApp`, you could use this path to access the object schema in a unique way from within the overall PIPEFORCE instance:

 ```bash
 global/app/myApp/object/person/v1/schema